Dulcima (1971 film)

-Dulcima is a 1971 British drama film directed by Frank Nesbitt.
-It was entered into the 21st Berlin International Film Festival.
+Dulcima is a 1971 British drama film directed by Frank Nesbitt starring John Mills and Carol White based on a story by H.E.
+Bates.
 The story revolves around a love triangle: a farmer, his housekeeper and the handsome neighbour.

 Plot

 Dulcima Gaskain is the eldest daughter of a large, poor Gloucestershire farming family, with a father who ill-treats her.
 Visiting their neighbour, Mr Parker, she finds him unconscious in the farmyard, having drunkenly fallen and cut his head.
 She discovers his hat is stuffed with cash, and, despite his curmudgeonly attitude, volunteers to clean and tidy his filthy, chicken-ridden house.

 Parker is a widower, and he eventually agrees to her suggestion that she become his housekeeper.
 His sexual interest in Dulcima is aroused when she arrives for work on a warm day with her blouse top open and revealing her cleavage.
 Dulcima fends him off by creating a fictitious boyfriend, 'Albert', inspired by a male model she has seen in a magazine.

 Showing off, Parker introduces Dulcima to his shady dealings at the local livestock auction.
 As her employment continues, he neglects to pay her, but she keeps a careful tally of what he owes her.

 Parker tries to spy on Dulcima as she bathes, and invites her to join him for a beer in the parlour, but she excuses herself.
 While house cleaning, she discovers that Parker has a lot of cash stowed away in various hiding places, and she begins to encourage his increasingly lustful interest, from time to time reminding him he owes her wages, but he always deflects her reminders.
 Eventually, she shares his bed, but she continues to call him 'Mr Parker'.

 Out walking one day, Dulcima encounters Ashby, a young gamekeeper who resembles her fantasy boyfriend 'Albert'.
 He asks her to pass on his request to enter Parker's land when his pheasants stray there, but she never does, and when Parker later sees him on his farm property as he tries to round up some of his birds, he shows his displeasure.

-When Parker finds her apparently packing to leave, she again mentions ‘Albert’ and the money Parker owes her.
+When Parker finds Dulcima apparently packing to leave, she again mentions ‘Albert’ and the money Parker owes her.
 Panicked, he agrees to pay, and she claims £40 rather than the £20 or so she has recorded.
 But Parker under-pays her, so she later helps herself from his hidden cash hoard.
 She spends money on a hair-do, fashionable clothes, make-up and shoes.
 Parker is impressed by her transformation and begins to lessen his miserliness.